janpaepke/reversible-effect/README.md

 ): () => void;
 ```

+The event type is resolved from the `target` you pass in, so a target whose type is still generic at the call site – like `<T extends HTMLElement>(element: T) => …` – falls back to the generic version below.
+Typescript cannot resolve the conditional types involved while `T` is unknown.

 If we can't determine the event type, it will fall back to a generic version:

 ```ts